History Overview

 August 28, 1906 – The church burns down in a fire; rebuilding starts immediately.

-December 8, 1911 – The new cathedral is dedicated by Bishop J. Henry Tihen.
+December 8, 1911 – The new Cathedral is dedicated by Bishop J. Henry Tihen.
 The Cathedral is named Our Lady of the Immaculate Conception.

 1917 – Name of St. Theresa School changes to Cathedral School.
 The class of 1917 received the first diplomas from “Cathedral High School.”